Semyonov

 Explore the history of the Old Believers in the Museum of Art and History

-You can begin your walk around the town from the museum located in the former mansion of the Old Believer Pyotr Sharygin, where the 19th century merchant-style interior has been preserved.
-Here you can not only appreciate the everyday objects of the citizens of past centuries, and get acquainted with the life and work of probably Semyonov’s most famous poet, Boris Kornilov, but also learn a lot about the history of the Old Believers of the Semyonovsky district.
+You can begin your walk around the town from the museum located in the former mansion of the old believer Pyotr Sharygin, where the XIX century merchant-style interior has been preserved.
+Here you can not only take a look at the everyday-life items of the citizens of past centuries and get acquainted with the life and work of probably Semyonov’s most famous poet, Boris Kornilov, but also learn a lot about the history of Semyonov’s Old Believers.
 If you have read Melnikov-Pechersky, then you will find it all the more interesting.

 03